ricallinson/deuce/README.md

 	http://localhost:3000/lib/my-yui-module.js
 	http://localhost:3000/lib/not-yui.js

-In addition to the above, all [YUI3 Modules](http://yuilibrary.com/yui/docs/guides/) are a available on the the URI [http://localhost:3000/yui](http://localhost:3000/yui).
-The version of [YUI3](http://yuilibrary.com/) used is the same as the one installed with __YUI3 Offline__.
+In addition to the above, all [YUI Modules](http://yuilibrary.com/yui/docs/guides/) are a available on the the URI [http://localhost:3000/yui](http://localhost:3000/yui).
+The version of [YUI](http://yuilibrary.com/) used is the same as the one installed with __YUI3 Offline__.
 You can check this by running the following command.

 	> npm ls yui